|1||Chinnasekkadu, Tamil Nadu|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Aurangabad air is currently 2 times above the WHO annual air quality guideline value
+PM2.5 concentration in Aurangabad is currently 4.1 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|